ohmjs/eslint-plugin-camelcase-ohm/README.md

 To use this plugin with [ESLint](http://eslint.org):

-- Install this package as a dev dependency, e.g. `npm install eslint-plugin-camelcase-ohm`.
+- Install this package as a dev dependency, e.g. `npm install --save-dev eslint-plugin-camelcase-ohm`.

 - Ensure the plugin is loaded, e.g. by adding the following to your `.eslintrc` file:

   ```
   "plugins": [
-    "eslint-plugin-camelcase-ohm"
+    "camelcase-ohm"
   ]
   ```